profezzorn/ProffieOSDocs/howto/blade-ID-constant-monitoring.md

 As of ProffieOS7, a new method of detecting different "blades" by using Blade ID is available.
 This can also include detecting other changes besides just blades, such as a removable chassis being inserted into a hilt.

+Where previously Blade ID scanning only would occur at power on, this new way provides continuous scanning in the background,
+and will detect a change in blade state in real time, at any time.

 The following defines can be added to the config file:

 ```cpp